 Management tracks warranty statistics, costs, and hours to gauge quality.
-GlassMasters' sales managers make frequent sales calls to car dealerships, rental companies and vehicle fleet businesses, to discuss their needs and provide on-the-spot quotes
+GlassMasters' sales managers make frequent sales calls to car dealerships, rental companies and vehicle fleet businesses, to discuss their needs.

 The Service Division employs outside sales representatives to visit prospects and existing account-based customers.
 The Service Division provides a lifetime warranty on its glass replacement and installation.
-Management of GlassMasters' goal is to have fewer than 1% of its customers return for follow up repair work.
-Historically 0.10% of cost of goods sold has been attributed to warranty repairs.
+Management of GlassMasters' goal is to have fewer than 1% of its customers return for warranty repair work.
+Historically 0.20% of cost of goods sold has been attributed to warranty repairs.
 As part of an internal quality control process, the foreman on site is responsible for final sign off of the finished product.

 The Service Division is one of the largest windshield repair companies in the province of Alberta.
 Its primary competition is Crystal Glass and Speedy Glass.
 The remaining competitors are generally small localized operators.
 Crystal Glass specializes in repairing and replacing auto glass, windshields, residential and commercial glass, with locations across Alberta, British Columbia and Saskatchewan.
 Speedy Glass was founded in 1946 and is based in Mercer Island, Washington.
-It operates as a subsidiary called TCG

-International Inc. ("TCG").
+It operates as a subsidiary called TCG International Inc. ("TCG").
 Through its subsidiaries, TCG engages in glass replacement, repair, and distribution in the United States, Canada and Europe.
-It offers automotive, commercial, and residential glass replacement and repair services, operates auto glass repair and flat glass restoration networks, and processes auto glass repair and replacement claims from national and regional insurance accounts.
+It offers automotive, commercial, and residential glass replacement and repair services, operates auto glass repair and flat glass restoration networks, and processes auto glass repair and regional insurance accounts.

-The Service Division maintains a competitive market share in the Alberta market, it has well located retail stores and a large fleet of mobile units.
+The Service Division maintains a competitive market share in the Alberta and Saskatchewan markets, it has well located retail stores and a large fleet of mobile units.
 Management believes the Service Division is a low-cost producer and it is concentrated solely on the auto glass market.